Biden unveils $1.9T plan to stem COVID-19 and steady economy

 Called the "American Rescue Plan," the legislative proposal would meet Biden's goal of administering 100 million vaccines by the 100th day of his administration, and advance his objective of reopening most schools by the spring.
 On a parallel track, it delivers another round of aid to stabilize the economy while the public health effort seeks the upper hand on the pandemic.

-"We not only have an economic imperative to act now — I believe we have a moral obligation," Biden said in a nationwide address.
+"We not only have an economic imperative to act now — I believe we have a moral obligation," Biden said in a nationwide address Thursday.
 At the same time, he acknowledged that his plan "does not come cheaply."

 Biden proposed $1,400 checks for most Americans, which on top of $600 provided in the most recent COVID-19 bill would bring the total to the $2,000 that Biden has called for.
 It would also extend a temporary boost in unemployment benefits and a moratorium on evictions and foreclosures through September.